-The financial statements of the Company for the year ended 31 December 2021 have been prepared in accordance with Financial Reporting Standard 101, 'Reduced Disclosure Framework' (FRS 101).
+The financial statements of the Company for the year ended 31 December 2022 have been prepared accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 101 "Reduced Disclosure Framework", and applicable law) ("FRS 101").
 The financial statements have been prepared under the historical cost convention, as modified by the revaluation of land and buildings and derivative financial assets and financial liabilities measured at fair value through profit or loss, and in accordance with the Companies Act 2006.
 For the purposes of the regulation the Company has been judged to be a financial institution.

 The preparation of financial statements in conformity with FRS 101 requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgement in the process of applying the company's accounting policies.
+It also requires management to exercise its judgement in the process of applying the Company's accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements, are disclosed in Note 3.